-The following chart shows the private residential property price index from 1996 to March 2021 and is taken from reports published by the RVD.
+According to the latest reports published by the RVD, the following chart shows the private residential property price index from 1996 to March 2022:

 Hong Kong Mortgage Market

 The following charts relating to the Hong Kong mortgage market are taken from reports published by the HKMA.
 Accordingly, the Issuer accepts no responsibility for the accuracy or completeness of the information contained therein save that the Issuer accepts responsibility for the correct and fair reproduction and presentation of such information.